immortalbean/DELTARUNE-Virtual-Pet/readme.md

         - "name" (String) - The name of the window for that character.
 Defaults to "Kris".
         - "sound" (String) - The .wav sound effect of the pet when grabbed relative to the SFX folder (see below).
         - "emotes" (Array[String]) - An array of `StringName`s that refer to character animations.
+		- "sprite_flag" (String) - The .tscn scene of a visual property you can add to a character.
+Currently, there's only `"knight_flag"`.
 		- "inherits" - (int) special property, copies the data from an earlier character IDX.
 You can see an example on line 9 of the file.
 - `res://assets/sprites/playable/`
 	- Where all the .aseprite files for the characters are stored.
 	- You can see the necessary animations above.
 You can add custom animations for emotes.
 		- For an example of this, see `res://assets/sprites/playable/pink.aseprite`.
 - `res://scenes/sprites/`
 	- Where all the .tscn files for the characters are stored.
 	- Each should contain one `AnimatedSprite2D` node that has animations loaded through *Aseprite Wizard*.
 - `res://assets/sounds/`
 	- Where all the .wav files for the drag sounds are stored.
 	- See examples of this used in `characters.json`.
+- `res://scenes/sprite_flags/`
+	- Where you can find all of the .tscn files relating to sprite flags.
+But only `knight_flag.tscn` is there currently.